-This prospectus supplement and the accompanying prospectus, dated October 11, 2005, relate to the offer by us of up to 15,943,750 shares of our common stock.
-You should rely only on the information contained in this prospectus supplement, the accompanying base prospectus and the documents incorporated by reference herein or therein.
-We have not authorized any other person to provide you with different information.
+This prospectus supplement and the accompanying base prospectus, dated October 11, 2005, relate to the offer by us of up to 11,842,105 shares of our common stock and warrants to purchase up to 5,921,053 shares of common stock in this offering (and the shares of common stock issuable from time to time upon exercise of these warrants).
+You should rely only on the information contained in or incorporated by reference into this prospectus supplement and the accompanying base prospectus and any free writing prospectuses prepared by us or on our behalf.
 If anyone provides you with different or inconsistent information, you should not rely on it.
 We are not making an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.
-You should assume that the information contained in this prospectus supplement and the accompanying base prospectus is accurate only as of their respective dates, regardless of the time of delivery of this prospectus supplement and accompanying base prospectus or of any sale of common stock.
+You should assume that the information contained in this prospectus supplement, the accompanying base prospectus and the documents incorporated by reference is accurate only as of their respective dates, regardless of the time of delivery of this prospectus supplement and accompanying base prospectus or of any sale of shares of our common stock and warrants to purchase shares of common stock in this offering (and the shares of common stock issuable from time to time upon exercise of these warrants).
 Our business, financial condition, results of operations and prospects may have subsequently changed.